With meshes, everything is built from three basic structures: vertices, edges and faces.

 While you could build a cube with triangular faces, it would just look more confusing in Edit Mode.

-Edge and Face Loops are sets of faces or edges that form continuous “loops” as shown in Fig. Edge and Face Loops..
-The top row (1 - 4) shows a solid view, the bottom row (5 - 8) a wireframe view of the same loops.
+Edge and face loops are sets of faces or edges that form continuous “loops” as shown in Fig. Edge and face loops..

 In the image above, loops that do not end in poles are cyclic (1 and 3).
 They start and end at the same vertex and divide the model into two partitions.
 Loops can be a quick and powerful tool to work with specific, continuous regions of a mesh and are a prerequisite for organic character animation.
 For a detailed description of how to work with loops in Blender, see: Advanced Selection.